KCAL-TV: KHJ-TV (1951–1989)

-Channel 9's engineers threatened to go on strike in 1951, leading Anthony to sell the station to the General Tire and Rubber Company in August of that year.
+Channel 9's engineers threatened to go on strike in 1951 over financial reasons the station had to go through, leading Anthony to sell the station to the General Tire and Rubber Company in August of that year.
 A few months earlier, General Tire had purchased the Don Lee Broadcasting System, a regional West Coast radio network (the original Don Lee television station, KTSL (channel 2), was sold separately to CBS; it evolved into future sister KCBS-TV).
 Don Lee's flagship station was KHJ radio (930 AM), and General Tire changed its new television station's call letters to KHJ-TV in September 1951.
 One former employee referred to the call letters as standing for "kindness, happiness and joy", although the call sign was likely randomly assigned.
 The Don Lee name was so well respected in California broadcasting that KHJ-TV called itself "Don Lee Television" for a few years in the early 1950s, even though it had never been affiliated with KHJ radio until the 1951 deal.

 In 1955, General Tire purchased RKO Radio Pictures to give the company's television station group access to RKO's film library.
 In 1959, General Tire's broadcasting and film divisions were merged as RKO General.

 By the mid-1960s, channel 9 offered a standard independent schedule of movies, off-network reruns, children's shows like The Pancake Man hosted by Hal Smith (who showed educational shorts like The Space Explorers), first-run syndicated programs, and locally produced programs including local newscasts, sports events and public affairs programs.
 In the late 1960s, KHJ embarked on a novel, groundbreaking (and inexpensive) experiment, called Tempo, which heavily borrowed from the talk radio craze on local radio stations.
 Daytime programming was divided into three blocks running three hours in length, called Tempo I, Tempo II and Tempo III.
 The second of the three programs, Tempo II was perhaps the most active, controversial and innovative.
 For the first couple of years the hosts were Stan Bohrman and Maria Cole (the wife of Nat King Cole).
-Guests ranged from William F. Buckley to Sammy Davis, Jr. and the political movers and shakers in Southern California.
+Guests ranged from William F. Buckley to Sammy Davis Jr. and the political movers and shakers in Southern California.
 At one point, Stan even quit the program after what he called censorship on the topic of Eldridge Cleaver.
 Bohrman came back to the program and was joined by a new co-host, Regis Philbin.
 They became a very popular fixture in Los Angeles television.
 In fact, in his book about those days, Philbin credits the chemistry with Bohrman and the format of the program as forerunners of much of what would become the cable news format 20 years later.